Nutro Natural Choice canned dog food earns the Advisor’s mid-tier rating of 3.5 stars.

 The Nutro Natural Choice product line includes eight canned dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for all life stages.

 The following is a list of recipes available at the time of this review.

 - Nutro Natural Choice Puppy Lamb and Rice

 - Nutro Natural Choice Large Breed Adult Chicken and Rice

-Nutro Natural Choice Adult Chicken, Rice and Oatmeal canned dog food was selected to represent the others in the line for this review.
+Nutro Natural Choice Adult Sensitive Skin and Stomach Fish and Sweet Potato was selected to represent the other products in the line for this review.

-Nutro Natural Choice Adult Chicken, Rice and Oatmeal
+Nutro Natural Choice Adult Sensitive Skin and Stomach Fish and Sweet Potato